 Example of a chart.
 Notice that text above and below the chart calls attention to the chart and briefly indicates its significance.

 - Documentation—When you borrow information to create a graphic, be sure to use the standard format to indicate the source.
 See the section on documenting borrowed information (either textual or graphic).
 It does not matter how you import the graphic into your report—it is all borrowed information, which some brave and noble soul worked hard to develop and who deserves credit for that effort.

 Example of a graph.
 Notice that a figure title is placed beneath the graph.

 Producing charts and graphs.
 As with illustrations, you have these options for creating charts and graphs: screen-capturing, scanning, photocopying, generating your own with software, and drawing your own.

-Documenting tables, charts and graphs: indicating sources
+Citing sources of tables, charts and graphs: indicating sources

 As mentioned earlier, it's perfectly legal to borrow tables—to copy, photocopy, scan, or extract subsets of data from them.
 But you're obligated to cite your sources for tables, charts, and graphs just as you are for the words you borrow.
 Normally, this is done in either the table title or in a footnote just below the table.
 Check the example in the table shown previously.
 For details on the contents of the source citation, see the section documentation.

 General guidelines for tables, charts, graphs—a review

 The preceding sections state a number of common guidelines that need to be stated all in one place.
 These are important!

 - Watch out for areas in your text where you discuss lots of numeric data in relation to two or more things—that's ideal for tables or even charts or graphs.